Skip to content

 But if the OpenStack API takes 5 seconds to list servers, we can't make it instant.
 The bottleneck is OpenStack, not Substation.

-That said: With our caching, 80% of operations are < 1ms.
-The 20% that hit the API?
-Those are slow because OpenStack is slow.
+That said: With our caching design, we target 80% of operations to be < 1ms.
+The remaining 20% that hit the API directly will reflect your OpenStack API's actual performance.

 Next Steps

-Note: All performance metrics and benchmarks are based on the actual implementation in /Sources/OSClient/Performance/, /Sources/MemoryKit/, and /Sources/Substation/Telemetry/.
+Note: All performance metrics and benchmarks represent design targets based on the architecture implemented in /Sources/Substation/PerformanceMonitor.swift, /Sources/MemoryKit/, and /Sources/OSClient/Enterprise/Telemetry/.
 The system provides comprehensive performance monitoring and optimization capabilities designed for production OpenStack environments.